Example 5: Shor's Algorithm

 Quantum Phase Estimation

 The following Python function constructs and runs the quantum circuit for performing Quantum Phase Estimation using the modular exponentiation unitary.
-See the previous notebook on Quantum Phase Estimation for more background and the definition of the function 'build_qpe_circuit'.
+See the previous notebook on Quantum Phase Estimation for more background and the definition of the function 'create_qpe_circuit'.

 def run_quantum_circuit(a, N, m=None):

-"""Create and run the quantum phase estimation circuit."""
+"""Create and run the quantum phase estimation circuit.

 # Calculate register sizes